nycmeshnet/nycmesh.net/content/blog/how.md

 *  Conflict-resolution mechanisms
 *  Minimal recognition of rights to organize

+[Start your own ISP](https://startyourownisp.com/) is a great summary of the hardware problems and solutions.

 **Choose appropriate antennas, routers and firmware**

 NYC Mesh is a hybrid network of point-to-point, point-to-multipoint (sector antennas), ethernet and mesh.
 It is important to pick the right solution for each networking problem.

-Point-to-point is used to go long distances often with expensive equipment such as an AirFiber pair.
+For antennas you need higher gain (db) to go long distances.
+A 19db NanoBeam will go 1km, a 23db LiteBeam will go 3km, and a 33db/38db AirFiber will go 10Km.

+Generally for radios, the higher the frequency the faster the connection and the more it is susceptible to weather and objects.
+Double the frequency and you double the potential data rate.
+5GHz wifi is roughly twice as fast as 2.4GHz wifi, but 2.4GHz has better coverage for home wifi as it will go through the internal walls.

+-900MHz (Lorawan) will go through a building, very slow speeds
+-2.4GHz (WiFi) will pass through a wall
+-5GHz works fine in the rain, but speeds are generally less than 500Mbps.
+-24 GHz (AF24) is gigabit (1000Mbps) but will fail in heavy rain for distances over 4km.
+-60GHz is inexpensive gigabit but will not go more than 500m in the rain.

+**Point-to-point**

+* long distance (3 to 10 Km) We use AirFiber AF24 or AF5XHD

+* medium distance (up to 3 Km) LiteBeamAC is a very inexpensive way to get over 150 Mbps

+* short distance (< 1Km) [Wireless Wire dish](https://mikrotik.com/product/wireless_wire_dish) -cheap gigabit connection.
+These fail in heavy rain when the distance is over 0.5 Km

+**Point-to-multipoint**

-Point-to-multipoint sector antennas are good for getting high-bandwidth into neighborhoods.
+Sector antennas are good for getting high-bandwidth into neighborhoods.
 Put one or more of these on a tall building.
 You don't need to flash these with mesh software, just use the factory software such as AirMax, usually set in "bridge" mode.

+* LiteAP -very good value!
+* PrismStation -very good for noisy environments

+**Multipoint-to-multipoint (mesh)**

-Mesh usually uses different firmware from the factory firmware or different configurations.
+Mesh may use different firmware from the factory firmware or different configurations.
 It is good for the last mile as it re-configures automatically.
 If there is a mesh network on your block, often you can use just one device to extend the network.

 For mesh protocols we are currently using OSPF in a MikroTik Omnitik.
 We have our own [config generator](https://configgen.nycmesh.net) for this to make it simple.
 We have used BATMAN protocols such as bmx6 or batman-adv (bmx7 is still experimental).
 There are prebuilt packages- Libremesh, qMp and Gluon.
-We use [qMp](http://qmp.cat).
+We have used [qMp](http://qmp.cat).
 Don't try creating your own, just modify an existing package to your configuration.
 [Libremesh](https://libremesh.org/) has been very active lately and has support for a large range of routers.
 We are currently trying this as well.

 **Install your first node**